razinj/docker-custom-apt-cacher-ng/README.md

 sudo apt-get update
 ```

-And voila, You have you own apt-cacher-ng that will proxy all of your machines requests to apt repos
+And voila, You have you own apt-cacher-ng that will proxy all of your machines requests to APT repos.